 In this tutorial, I will share how you can add sticky sidebar widget in WordPress using a simple plugin.
 This whole process will not take more than 4-5 minutes.

-Here I’m sharing two WordPress plugins which let you add sticky widget.
-The first one is just to make your sidebar widget sticky, and second one adds Accordion effect along with Sticky.
+Here, I’m sharing two WordPress plugins which let you add a sticky widget.
+The first one is to make your sidebar widget sticky, and the second one adds the Accordion effect along with Sticky.

 1) Q2W3 Fixed Widget plugin (Sticky widget)

-This is a free plugin that I’m using on my blog to offer sticky widget.
-This is the simplest plugin which doesn;t require any kind of configuration.
-Install and activate this plugin (Download link), and go to Apperance > Widgets to make any of your sidebar widget sticky.
+The Q2W3 Fixed Widget plugin is a free plugin that I use on my blog to offer a sticky widget.
+This is the simplest plugin and doesn’t require any configuration.
+Install and activate this plugin (download link), and go to Appearance > Widgets to make any of your sidebar widget sticky.

 Every widget will have a checkbox to make it sticky.
-You can use it to make one or mulitple widgets sticky.
-Add a checkbox in front of Fixed-widget, and click on save.
+You can use it to make one or multiple widgets sticky.
+Add a checkbox in front of Fixed widget, and click on save.
 This will make your selected sidebar widget sticky.
-I would suggest you to use it on the last sidebar widget, as it will not overlap with other widgets on your blog sidebar.
+I would suggest you use it on the last sidebar widget, as it will not overlap with other widgets on your blog sidebar.

 If you want to make some changes in plugin settings, go to Appearance >Fixed widget options, and make changes.
-If fixed widget is overlapping with your footer, add the height of your footer in “Margin bottom” to avoid it.
+If the fixed widget overlaps with your footer, add the height of your footer in “Margin bottom” to avoid it.

-You can use this plugin only if you need accordion widget, else use the Q2W3 sticky widget plugin.
+You must use this plugin only if you need an accordion widget; use the Q2W3 sticky widget plugin if you don’t.